cal-M/Eigenface-facial-recognition-in-Python-during-a-live-feed/README.md

 The training data can be interchanged with new faces and have more images added as needed, the program will adapt and use the new names as labels.

-Since the program isn't computationally demanding it should work in most/all IDEs and on most systems.
+Since the program isn't computationally demanding it should work in most/all IDEs and code editors and on most systems.